University-wide Entrepreneurship Opportunities

 The center is the heart of the university’s on-campus entrepreneurial activities, with a mission “to ignite entrepreneurial interest and foster a collaborative learning environment and open discussion of ideas.”

 The center coordinates a 10-week internship program for undergraduates from all university schools, and runs the IdeaBounce® website and IdeaBounce® events.
-The Hatchery
+Business-plan competitions

 In addition, the center sponsors two business-plan competitions that award seed capital and grants: the Olin Cup and the YouthBridge Social Enterprise and Innovation Competition.

 For more information, see the Skandalaris Center for Entrepreneurial Studies website.

 Center for Experiential Learning Entrepreneurial Consulting Team